scott-d10/ActiveDirectoryLab/README.md

 <br>
 <br>
 <br>
-Once the Group Policy Objects have been implemented, it’s important to run the PowerShell command ‘gpupdate /force’ on the client machines so they are applied to the users.
+Once the Group Policy Objects had been implemented, it was important to run the PowerShell command ‘gpupdate /force’ on the client machines so the policies were applied to the users.